A group of people hold up artwork made from colored construction paper.

 A person sits at a laptop, looking at an image of a person in a gallery.

-In these one-hour Zoom programs, learn virtually from a Huntington curator on how to integrate primary sources from The Huntington’s collections into your classroom.
-Each talk highlights a specific collection tied to such school subjects as literature, science, or history.
+Learn from a Huntington curator how to integrate primary sources from our collections into your classroom in these one-hour Zoom programs.
+Each talk aligns with a school subject like literature, science, or art.
 Ask the curator questions and interact with other educators in the chat.

 Virtual Office Hours